-Expected timing in years Type of Risk Probability 1 2 3 4 Changing probability over time y Summary Industry Margin Squeeze 40% Increasing rance Rance Commoditization 20% Increasing Cobait predicts the lack of distinctive features in the Zoolander Term product will lead to commodifization of that product line.
+Expecte Expected timing in years in years Changing Type of Risk Probability ٢ 2 3 4 5 probability over time Summary Industry Ashalk analiata haiaktaanad aamaatiitina amaanun ja tha Tarm maalaat dina ta a amaant Margin Squeeze 40% Increasing Cotait predicts regulation competitive pressure in the retrin market, due to a recent Commoditization 50% Increasing Cobait predicts the lack of distinctive features in the Zoolander 1 erm product will lead to commoditization of that product line.
 Rising R&D/ capital expenditure costs 20% Increasing Cobalt predicts a small probability of a large downgrade in Zoolander's rating over the next 3 years could lead to higher capital costs and loss of strategic flexibility.
 New Regulations 30% Constant Cobalt predicts that proposed new regulations negatively impacting Zoolander's VA products will pass in the next 1 or 2 years.
 Technology n/a Brand Erosion 20% Increasing Cobalt predicts that the recent demutualization and resulting shift of priorities may harm Zoolander's image by current policyholders.
-Competitor Emerging global rivals Gradual market-share 20% Increasing gainer 30% Constant Cobait predicts triat without the successful liaunon of guaranteed benefits in the VA line, other companies with such guarantees will gain market share on Zoolander.
-Customer Cobalt predicte that Zoolandeen TD and an action of the Customer priority shift %09 Increasing Increasing customer power Overreliance on a few customers 60% Increasing 565.6 Project New Product Development /602 Cobalt predicts a high probability that the new VA Plus will not be launched i aiure Business-development failure ,0% 40% Constant successfully on time.
-Cobalt predicts that new VA features may not meet market expectations once the products are launched.
-Merger or acquisition failure %08 Constant Cobalt predicts that the sizable surplus currently held, making acquisition activity possible, may be squandered if capital is not managed appropriately.
-Stagnation -1 Flat or declining volume 20% Increasing Volume up, margin down %59 Increasing Weak pipeline 55% Constant Cobait predicts that losing the tacultative underwriting provided by Rose Re could lead to poor placement of large Term cases.
+Competitor Emerging global rivals 20% Increasing Cobalt predicts the increasing likelihood of the emergence of global financial conglomerates within a few years that would threaten the existence of Zoolander.
+Gradual market-share gainer 30% Constant Cobalt predicts that without the successful launch of guaranteed benefits in the VA line, other companies with such guarantees will gain market share on Zoolander.
+Customer Customer priority shift 60% Increasing Cobalt predicts that Zoolander's LTD customer base will totally shift away in the near future from the standalone LTD product towards LTD riders attached to UL products.
+SO0 Cobalt predicts that institutional investors in GIC products may, after a downgrade at boolander, use their considerable leverage from the surrender clause to extract Overreliance on a few customers 40% Constant Cobalt predicts.
+The income from the GIC line of business could dwindle quickly if relatively few contract holders renew elsewhere.
+Project New Product Development Failure 70% Constant Cobalt predicts a high probability that the new VA Plus will not be launched successfully on time.
+Business-development failure 40% Constant Cobalt predicts that new VA features may not meet market expectations once the products are launched.
+Merger or acquisition failure 30% Constant Cobalt predicts that the sizable surplus currently held, making acquisition activity possible, may be squandered if capital is not managed appropriately.
+Stagnation Flat or declining volume 20% Increasing In about two years, Cobalt predicts a high probability of declining volume of Zoolander's GIC product line due to lack of product innovation.
+Volume up, margin down 65% Increasing Cobalt predicts a strong market increase in Term products, leading to decreased margins from new entrants to the market.
+Weak pipeline 55% Constant Cobait predicts that losing the facultative underwriting provided by Hose He could lead to poor placement of large Term cases.

-From the desk of

-R. Tomas Lyon, IV
+From the desk of R. Tomas Lyon, IV